rails/tailwindcss-rails/README.md

 </details>

 If this doesn't succeed, it's likely that you've customized your Tailwind configuration and you'll need to do some work to make sure your application upgrades.
-Please read the [official upgrade guide](https://tailwindcss.com/docs/upgrade-guide)!
+Please read the [official upgrade guide](https://tailwindcss.com/docs/upgrade-guide) and try following the additional steps in [Updating CSS class names for v4](#updating-css-class-names-for-v4).

 ### Troubleshooting